 What makes this place so special is that during the World Exhibition in Barcelona in 1929, Carmen danced and sang for the Spanish king Alfonso XIII in Poble Espanyol at the age of 15.
 So at the place where you enjoy your dinner, she performed herself.
 Since that time, many visitors have admired this typical Spanish show.

 There are four different menu options.
-They offer the Flamenco & drink or you can choose for the Flamenco Tapas dinner, with various typical small Spanish dishes composed by the chef.
+They offer the Flamenco & drink, or you can choose for the Flamenco Tapas dinner, with various typical small Spanish dishes composed by the chef.
 Furthermore, you can have the Carmen Flamenco dinner, which consists of more intricate dishes, based on traditional Spanish food.
-And lastly, there is a Star evening menu, for the most demanding tastes, combining the best dishes with the most harmonious wines.
+And lastly, there is a Star evening menu, for the most demanding tastes, combining the best recipes with the most harmonious wines.

 To make sure there are enough tables available, it is vital to reserve your seat in advance and let them know that you are coming with a wheelchair user.